emreatay993/MARS/REFACTORING_PROGRESS.md

-# MSUP Smart Solver - Refactoring Progress
+# MARS Refactoring Progress (Historical Log)

+> **Note:** This log captures the phased plan and in-flight updates recorded while converting the legacy MSUP Smart Solver into MARS.
+The activities listed below were completed during the refactor; consult `ARCHITECTURE.md` for the final structure.

 ## Overview
 This document tracks the progress of modularizing the legacy MSUP Smart Solver codebase.